KNGayashan/Restable_inc_demo_repository/README.md

     flatform
         GitHub, GitLab, Bitbucket, Azure Dev Ops

-What is the use of Readme file and gitignore
+4.What is the use of Readme file and gitignore

     Readme - Source of documentation of project that informs developers and users about purpose , usage, installation, setup and contribution guidelines